Murmuration-Labs/bitscreen/new_user_tutorial.md

 ## Registration via BitScreen-CLI & BitScreen GUI Client

-To obtain a BitScreen account you can use two options:
+To obtain a BitScreen account you can use either of the two following options:

 1. Directly through the BitScreen-CLI, using the command `bitscreen-cli auth register WALLET-ADDRESS` (replace WALLET-ADDRESS with the appropriate value for the Ethereum wallet address you want to use to log into and manage BitScreen)

 2. Through the BitScreen GUI Client which can be found at: https://app.bitscreen.co.

-You will need a browser that has the MetaMask extension installed in order to do so, along with an Ethereum wallet address.
-If you have multiple addresses associated with the same wallet, please make sure you take notice of which one is used to register as it will matter in the following step.
+    * You will need a browser that has the MetaMask extension installed in order to do so, along with an Ethereum wallet address.
+    * If you have multiple addresses associated with the same wallet, please make sure you take notice of which one is used to register as it will matter in the following step.

 ## Authentication of BitScreen-CLI

-1. Obtain the information of the account created at step 3.
+1. Obtain the information of the account created in the previous step.

     * This can be done through the usage of either a Private Key of the account or using the Recovery Phrase in case the account is associated directly to the master key.